 Tourist also crowds the Sepahijala Wildlife Sanctuary for its rich flora and fauna.
 The Wildlife Sanctuary also entertains rare breeds of spectacled monkeys, deer and as many as 150 species of birds.
 Ujjavanta Palace, spread across an area of almost one sq km reflects Indo-Saracenic architecture built during 1899-1901 which is worth a visit.

-- top 10 of rich person from Tripura
+- tripura top 10 richest person

 Latest posts by Akshay Agarwal (see all)